Why Would a Private Investigator Want to Talk to You?

 Can I Evict a Subtenant?

-You can’t evict a subtenant directly unless you have a legal relationship with them — but you can evict your original tenant for breach of contract.
-Once they leave, the subtenant has no legal right to remain unless they’re on a new agreement with you.
+You cannot evict a subtenant directly unless you have a legal relationship with them - but you can evict your original tenant for breach of contract.
+Once they leave, the subtenant has no right to remain unless they enter a new agreement with you.

-If damage has occurred, or if the situation has put your insurance at risk, taking legal action may be necessary.
-Having documented evidence from a licensed investigator can strengthen your case significantly.
+If damage has occurred, or if the situation has put your insurance at risk, legal action may be necessary.
+Evidence gathered by licensed investigators strengthens your position.
+When proceedings are required, we can assist with process serving so documents are delivered correctly.

 Need Help?
 Get in Touch

-If you’re worried that your tenant might be subletting your property behind your back, don’t let the situation escalate.
-Contact us for a free, no-pressure quote.
-We’ll assess your concerns, offer clear guidance, and if needed, deploy one of our specialist team members to discreetly investigate.
+If you are worried that your tenant might be subletting behind your back, do not let the situation escalate.
+Contact us for a free, no pressure quote.
+Include the property postcode and a short description.
+We will assess your concerns, offer clear guidance, and if needed, deploy a specialist to discreetly investigate.

 Can Evidence from Private Investigators be used in Court?

 Yes.
 Private investigators can gather evidence which is admissible in a court of law, subject to the discretion of the judge.
-In order to ensure that our reports meet the standard for court admissibility, we must follow specific practices and procedures.
-However, it is important to note a few exceptions and considerations related to the admissibility of court evidence.
+For evidence to be legally admissible, investigators must follow strict practices and procedures.
+There are, however, exceptions and important considerations relating to the admissibility of surveillance evidence in UK courts.

 Gathering evidence for use in court is a delicate matter which should only be handled by an experienced private investigator.
-When it comes to checking on a person's activities through surveillance, for example, one simple mistake could lead to the subject being tipped off, which might ruin any further efforts to surveil them.
-Experience is often key when it comes to gathering solid proof during investigations while remaining discreet and within the strict confines of the law.
+When it comes to covert surveillance or checking on a person's activities, one mistake could alert the subject and undermine the case.
+Experience and discretion are crucial when gathering proof that stands up in court.

 Gathering Information Legally